johnbrandborg/faker-events/README.md

 eg.batch(start, finish, epm=10)
 ```

+## Data Points

+### Event Data Points

+The Event Type has some basic data points about the event that can be used
+within the profiled method.
+(Access the Attribute using self)

+* event_id - The id of the particular event
+* event_time - The time the event occured (ISO Format)

 ### Profile Data Points

 When you create the Event Generator, the profiles you will use in the events
 are created with a number of data points.
-Below is a list that can be used
+Below is a list of attributes that
-within the Profiled method of the EventType.
+can be used on the 'profile' object within the EventType Profiled method.

 * id
 * uuid